pika/pika/README.md

 of the GPL.
 The full license text is included with the source code for the package.
 If you have any questions regarding licensing, please contact us at <info@rabbitmq.com>.

-## Channel Flow Control

-RabbitMQ 2.0+ has removed the Channel.Flow system for notifying clients that they need to wait until they are notified before they can call Basic.Deliver again.
-In addition, prior to AMQP 1-0, there is no defined behavior for clients turning on flow control on the broker.
-As such all Channel.Flow related functionality has been removed.
-In its place, we attempt to detect when the RabbitMQ server is using TCP backpressure to throttle a client who is delivering messages too quickly.

-## TCP Backpressure from RabbitMQ

-In the place of Channel.Flow being delivered to clients, RabbitMQ uses TCP backpressure to throttle client connections.
-This manifests in the client with socket timeouts and slow delivery.
-To address this issue Pika has a Connection.add_backpressure_callback() which will notify clients who register with it that there outbound delivery queue is backing up.
-The current methodology is to count the number of bytes and frames sent to create an average frame size and then look for 10x the average frame size in the outbound buffer after we call Connection.flush_outbound().
-To adjust the threshold for the multiplier, call Channel.set_backpressure_multiplier with the desired value.